-Tap to Pay on Android beta
+Tap to Pay on Android

 This guide outlines how to set up Tap to Pay for Android.
 For the best results, merchants should implement code that prevents the screen or application from sleeping.
 If the screen or application sleeps while a transaction is in-flight, processing may be interrupted or fail.
 Additionally, ensure developer mode on the terminal device is turned off before starting any transaction in production mode.